-The SkyBell is engineered to work on the 2.4ghz frequency band.
-This is because 2.4ghz has better range than a 5ghz frequency band.
-It will not work on the 5ghz frequency.
-Many of the newer models of routers come with simultaneous 5ghz and 2.4ghz bands.
+The SkyBell HD is engineered to work on the 2.4 GHz frequency band because 2.4 GHz has better range than a 5 GHz frequency band.
+It will not work on the 5GHz frequency.
+Many of the newer models of routers come with simultaneous 5 GHz and 2.4 GHz bands.
 This is called a Dual Band Router.

-It is not mandatory to disable the 5GHz band completely.
-It is possible to separate the two bands by opening your router settings and changing the name (SSID) of each band.
-Then, simply connect to the WiFi name allocated to the 2.4GHz band on your phone and the SkyBell during the sync process.
+It is not mandatory to disable the 5GHz band completely and it is possible to separate the two bands by opening your router settings and changing the name (SSID) of each band.
+Then, simply connect to the WiFi name allocated to the 2.4GHz band on your phone and the SkyBell HD during the sync process.

-The first step would be to determine what type of router that you have.
-Find the make and model of your wireless router.
-It will usually say the name on the router itself.
+The first step is to determine what type of router you have.
+Find the make and model of your wireless router; this is typically found on the router itself.

 Logging into your router configuration page:

-Every router has a config page, where the user can change and alter settings to personalize their wireless network for the best conditions.
+Every router has a configuration page where the user can change and alter settings to personalize his or her wireless network for the best conditions.
 Every router has an IP address (internal Protocol) that can be entered into a web browser's address bar.

-After you have entered one of those two addresses, a username and password box will show up.
+After you entered one of those two addresses, a username and password box will show up.

 The default login information should be located on a sticker on the actual router.

-it can vary from router-to-router, though. visit setuprouter.com for more information.
+This can vary from router-to-router, though.
+Visit Set Up Router for more information.

-Once you are within the Router Config page, you will be able to change the settings to be compatible with skybell:
+Once you are within the Router Config page, you will be able to change the settings to be compatible with the SkyBell HD.

 RADIO MODE: B, G, B/G/N mixed or B/G mixed are compatible radio modes.
 N-Only is NOT compatible with the SkyBell 2.0.
 (NOTE: SkyBell HD is compatible with N-Only modes!)